 I just made one figure.
 Inside the turret is too narrow and difficult to set him in.
 I’ll just him sitting on the sandbag.
-This kind of U.S.soldier figure wearing tanker jacket was precious in the old time.
+This kind of U.S.soldier figure wearing a tanker jacket was precious in the old time.
 Now we can get it from Alpine, Miniart or other material makers.

-When I rode a lot of baggage, and some sandbags piled up, this model size is small but the big presence.
+When I rode a lot of baggage, and some sandbags piled up, this model size is small but a big presence.
 It was slightly troublesome to bake clay called the Super Sculpey.
 I’ll use it again soon because I still remain a lot of clay.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 Born in February 1970, I live in Tokyo.
 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see here occasionally.